 H.887 - An act relating to homestead property tax yields, nonhomestead rates, and policy changes to education finance and taxation his bill sets the property dollar and income dollar equivalent yields for the purpose of setting homestead tax rates.
 It also sets the nonhomestead property tax rate.
 The bill expands revenues to the Education Fund by repealing the sales tax exemption for prewritten software accessed remotely.
 It also imposes a 3% surcharge on short-term rentals, with all revenues dedicated to the Education Fund.
-The bill establishes the "Commission on the Future of Public Education in Vermont," and the "Education Fund Advisory Committee."
+The bill establishes several working groups and commissions, including the "Commission on the Future of Public Education in Vermont," the "Educational Opportunity Payment Task Force," and the "Education Fund Advisory Committee."